Halo Infinite co-op delayed to ‘prioritize game optimization across devices’

 Just a few days ago since we received the great news that Halo Infinite was already in ‘gold’ status, having finished its development, however, the premiere of the campaign will arrive with an important absence, the classic cooperative mode so characteristic of the franchise, which will not arrive until Season 2.

-I work on Halo, but I’m still a Halo fanJoseph StatenAbout this he has spoken Joseph Staten, Halo Creative Director in an IGN interview echoed by GameSpot, where Staten has confessed how difficult it was to make this decision.
+I work on Halo, but I’m still a Halo fanJoseph StatenAbout this he has spoken Joseph Staten, Creative Director, Halo in an IGN interview echoed by GameSpot, where Staten has confessed how difficult it was to make this decision.
 “I work on Halo, but I’m still a Halo fan.
 The cooperative campaign is essential to the experience.
-Playing Halo with your friends is playing Halo, either in multiplayer or in the campaign, so of all the decisions we had to make, the delay in the co-op was the most difficult“.
+Playing Halo with your friends is playing Halo, whether in multiplayer or campaign, so of all the decisions we had to make, the co-op lag was the most difficult“.

 The reality is that the cooperative was not readyJoseph StatenDespite the challenges they faced, Staten has been proud of what it understands as a proof of study commitment with the franchise to “only launch experiences when they are ready, only launch quality experiences“The creative director has emphasized the importance of meeting expectations.”
 The reality is that the cooperative was not ready and we decided to prioritize our efforts in other areas. “